garyesmith/react-portfolio/README.md

 There may be any number of projects defined in the array.

 For each project you must specify:
-- a unique `id` string
+- a unique `id` string.
-- a descriptive `title` string
+- a descriptive `title` string.
-- a URL-friendly `tag` that contains only lowercase alphanumeric characters and hyphens
+- a URL-friendly `tag` that contains only lowercase alphanumeric characters and hyphens.
-- a `category` that matches one `id` field in the `/data/categories.json` file, as described above
+- a `category` that matches one `id` field in the `/data/categories.json` file, as described above.
-- a `image` string that matches the name of a file in the `/src/images` folder
+- a `image` string that matches the name of a file in the `/src/images` folder.
-- a `description` string that provides a short summary of the project
+- a `description` string that provides a short summary of the project.
-- a `body` string containing HTML that describes the project in detail
+- a `body` string containing HTML that describes the project in detail.